John Kerry Reflects On Smear Campaigns And Not Taking Anything For Granted

 On his knowledge of Russian interference in the 2016 election and on President Obama's handing of that information

-We weren't aware of the election interference in a major way until sometime in the late Spring or early Summer of 2016 when the intel community laid it out. ...
+We weren't aware of the election interference in a major way until sometime in the late spring or early summer of 2016 when the intel community laid it out. ...

 I think the president handled it as effectively as he could at the time, and later in the summer I was involved in some of those conversations, which took place in the White House.
-I absolutely guarantee you, having run for president and having been in elected politics for a period of time, that given Trump's continued attacks against the legitimacy of the election system, given the degree to which he was already labeling it rigged, ...
+I absolutely guarantee you, having run for president and having been in elected politics for a period of time, that given Trump's continued attacks against the legitimacy of the election system, given the degree to which he was already labeling it rigged ...
 I guarantee you that if President Obama had stood up and said, "The Russians are hacking our system, they're gonna do this and that," you would have had a Trump campaign on steroids arguing about the rigging and the game that was being played. ...

-And so the president did, I thought, the most credible thing possible which was turn it over not to the politicians to define, but to the intel community, that is apolitical and non-political, and that's what he did.
+And so the president did, I thought, the most credible thing possible, which was turn it over not to the politicians to define but to the intel community, that is apolitical and nonpolitical, and that's what he did.

 On naming his memoir Every Day Is Extra

-It's something that we talked about in Vietnam, ... those of us lucky to come back and be alive when others didn't.
+It's something that we talked about in Vietnam ... those of us lucky to come back and be alive when others didn't.
 You've got to look at life like every day is an extra and be happy about it, because a lot of guys didn't come back, and that's the baseline, if you will, and you don't have to go to war to feel that way — you escape cancer, you escape an accident, whatever it is that happens.
 I view myself as lucky.

 Sam Briger and Seth Kelley produced and edited the audio of this interview.
 Bridget Bentz, Molly Seavy-Nesper and Meghan Sullivan adapted it for the Web.